 Psilocybin can cause both psychological and physical side effects, including nausea, reduced coordination, and muscle weakness.
-Because the drug blurs reality, panic attacks and psychosis can also ensue, though these effects are more likely to occur if individuals consume higher doses of the drug.
+Because the drug blurs the boundaries of reality, panic attacks and psychosis can also ensue.
+However, these effects are more likely to occur if individuals consume higher doses of the drug.
 Additionally, users can become poisoned if they mistake a hazardous variety of mushrooms for psilocybin mushrooms.

 While repeated psilocybin misuse does not lead to physical addiction, it can cause mental health issues to develop, including:

 - Increased delusions

 Individuals who use mushrooms regularly may also experience flashbacks.
 These flashbacks are usually visual distortions involving past mushroom trips.
 Regular use of the drug will build up a user’s tolerance to the drug.
 As a result, the user will need larger and larger doses to experience the desired effects.

 Repeated abuse of mushrooms can alter the chemicals in users’ brains, leading to psychological dependence on the drug.
 The symptoms associated with addiction include: